Of all the exhaustive baby registry lists out there, why might the minimalist baby registry essentials checklist be the way to go?

 Fast forward to my fourth child over a decade later, and I’ve learned a ton about what is actually needed to care for a newborn.
 I’ve designed the minimalist baby registry checklist to show the new mom what she really needs, without all the excess.

 I’m here to make preparing for baby’s arrival a lot simpler.

 This post contains some affiliate links, which means I earn a small commission if you use them (at no cost to you).
 Full disclosure.

 Why a Minimalist Baby Registry?

-Well-meaning gift givers love to shower parents-to-be with all the cute little clothes and latest handy baby gadgets, but so many end up gathering dust in closets or in a donation pile after a few months.
-The last thing you want when you’re sleepless and overwhelmed is having to fumble through a bunch of mess, most of which you don’t actually use.
+Well-meaning gift givers love to shower parents-to-be with all the cute little baby clothes and latest handy gadgets, but so many end up gathering dust in closets or in a donation pile after a few months.
+The last thing you want when you’re a sleepless and overwhelmed mom is having to fumble through a bunch of mess, most of which you don’t actually use.

 Going minimalist with baby gear will help save you stress by reducing physical clutter.
-It can hopefully prevent the feeling that you’ve suddenly been crowded out of your home by the smallest family member.
+It can hopefully prevent the feeling that you’ve suddenly been crowded out of your home by the smallest family member–your newborn baby.

 As someone who is trying to live more eco-friendly, I understand the big impact of adding another human to the planet.
 But I also know I can also make choices to help reduce consumption.